stitchdata/docs/_replication/monitoring/extraction-logs.md

 enterprise-cta:
   title: "Get 60 days of Extraction logs with Stitch Enterprise"
   utm: "?utm_medium=docs&utm_campaign=extraction-log-retention"
-  copy: "Enterprise plans come with 60 days of Extraction Logs, allowing you to view an integration's extraction behavior over time, identify patterns, and quickly resolve errors when they arise."
+  copy: "Enterprise plans come with {{ site.data.stitch.subscription-plans.enterprise.logs }} of Extraction Logs, allowing you to view an integration's extraction behavior over time, identify patterns, and quickly resolve errors when they arise."

 # -------------------------- #